 Located in Quechee, Vermont, the Vermont Institute of Natural Science specializes in avian rehabilitation, conservation, and nature education.

 The non-profit organization was founded in 1972 and the VINS Nature Center features raptor and songbird exhibits as well as a forest canopy walk.
 Checking out VINS is one of the best things to do in Vermont for wildlife lovers.

 VINS is open daily from 10 am – 4 pm.

 44. Visit the Homes of Two Former Presidents from Vermont

 Two US presidents called Vermont home, Chester A. Arthur, the nation’s 21st president was born in Vermont in 1829.
 You can visit a reconstruction of his boyhood home in Fairfield, Vermont.
-The President Chester Arthur Historic Site was Vermont’s first.
+The President Chester Arthur Historic Site was Vermont’s first state-run historic site.
 Interior exhibits will be closed in 2022, but the grounds are always open.

 President Calvin Coolidge was our 30th president, and the President Calvin Coolidge State Historic Site in Plymouth Notch preserves his birthplace and childhood home.

 Today, the Coolidge Homestead is furnished exactly as it was when Vice President Calvin Coolidge took the oath of office following the unexpected death of President Warren G. Harding.
 Over the next 40 years, the State of Vermont obtained ownership of the major parcels of land and significant buildings comprising the village to ensure the preservation of Plymouth Notch as Calvin Coolidge remembered it.

 Visit President Calvin Coolidge Historic Site between May 26 and October 22, between Tuesday and Sun day, from 10 am – 5 pm.
 Tickets are $12.00 for adults.
 Children under 15 are free, and a family pass for up to 8 people is $30.